Victoria’s Secret (NYSE:VSCO) Releases Q3 2021 Earnings Guidance

 Victoria’s Secret (NYSE:VSCO) updated its third quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $0.600-$0.700 for the period, compared to the Thomson Reuters consensus estimate of $0.910.
 The company issued revenue guidance of -.

-A number of brokerages recently issued reports on VSCO.
-B. Riley began coverage on Victoria’s Secret in a report on Thursday, August 12th.
-They issued a buy rating and a $87.00 target price on the stock.
-Jefferies Financial Group increased their target price on Victoria’s Secret from $78.00 to $85.00 and gave the stock a buy rating in a report on Friday, August 13th.
-Telsey Advisory Group cut their target price on Victoria’s Secret from $76.00 to $73.00 and set a market perform rating on the stock in a report on Thursday, August 19th.
-Morgan Stanley reiterated an equal weight rating on shares of Victoria’s Secret in a report on Wednesday.
-Finally, JPMorgan Chase & Co. began coverage on Victoria’s Secret in a report on Monday, August 9th.
-They issued an overweight rating and a $100.00 target price on the stock.
-Two equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-The company currently has a consensus rating of Buy and a consensus target price of $88.71.
+A number of equities research analysts have recently issued reports on the stock.
+Evercore ISI assumed coverage on shares of Victoria’s Secret in a research report on Tuesday, August 10th.
+They set an outperform rating and a $100.00 price objective for the company.
+Morgan Stanley reissued an equal weight rating on shares of Victoria’s Secret in a research report on Wednesday, August 25th.
+Jefferies Financial Group boosted their price objective on shares of Victoria’s Secret from $78.00 to $85.00 and gave the company a buy rating in a research report on Friday, August 13th.
+Barclays initiated coverage on shares of Victoria’s Secret in a research note on Wednesday, August 25th.
+They set an overweight rating and a $100.00 target price on the stock.
+Finally, JPMorgan Chase & Co. initiated coverage on shares of Victoria’s Secret in a research note on Monday, August 9th.
+They set an overweight rating and a $100.00 target price on the stock.
+Two equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of Buy and an average price target of $88.71.

 About Victoria’s Secret